ASAP-CRN/harmonized-wf-dev/README.md

 - `cohort_id`: either the `project_id` for project-level cohort analysis, or the `cohort_id` for the full cohort
 - `workflow_run_timestamp`: format: `%Y-%m-%dT%H-%M-%SZ`
 - The list of samples used to generate the cohort analysis will be output alongside other cohort analysis outputs in the staging data bucket (`${cohort_id}.sample_list.tsv`)
-- The MANIFEST.tsv file in the staging data bucket describes the workflow name, version, and timestamp for the run used to generate each file in that directory
+- The MANIFEST.tsv file in the staging data bucket describes the file name, md5 hash, timestamp, workflow version, workflow name, and workflow release for the run used to generate each file in that directory

 ### Raw data (intermediate files and final outputs for all runs of the workflow)